PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 * Hit :kbd:`b` for :guilabel:`Brew drink from plant`
 * Hit :kbd:`a` and :kbd:`b` another 7 or so times.

 Yay!
 You have now queued up a lot of beer to be made.
-But you’re going to need to do something else to keep the booze flowing; you’re going to need to make barrels.

-* Head to the carpenter.
-* Hit :kbd:`q`.
-* Hit :kbd:`a`.
-* Scroll down to :guilabel:`Make wooden Barrel`, or just hit :kbd:`v`.
-* Fill the queue with barrels.

 To keep booze production at an acceptable rate, there's a couple of options.
 One is to keep checking manually, but you only have to be